SPHERE-PPL/Contest-Example-Mpox/README.md

 The natural reservoir of the virus is unknown, but various small mammals such as squirrels and monkeys are susceptible.

-The dataset included in this forecasting competition covers the period from Jan 2022 to July 2024.
+The dataset included in this forecasting contest covers the period from Jan 2022 to July 2024.

 ## Forecasting Outputs

-This competition has its own repository with pre-prepared data (found in the data folder) and a template report (mpox_report.qmd) which showcases how to load the data, perform analyses and then export results into the correct format.
+This contest has its own repository with pre-prepared data (found in the data folder) and a template report (mpox_report.qmd) which showcases how to load the data, perform analyses and then export results into the correct format.
 There is also be a folder for any additional scripts that are required.

-For this example competition, we are looking to forecast monthly regional case numbers for the 6 WHO regions (African, Eastern Mediterranean, European, Region of the Americas, South-East Asia, Western Pacific) for the remainder of 2024 (August-December).
+For this example contest, we are looking to forecast monthly regional case numbers for the 6 WHO regions (African, Eastern Mediterranean, European, Region of the Americas, South-East Asia, Western Pacific) for the remainder of 2024 (August-December).

-## Joining the Competition & Getting Started
+## Joining the Contest & Getting Started

-The competition repo can be found here: [Competition-Example-Mpox](https://github.com/TuringPPL/Competition-Example-Mpox).
+The contest repo can be found here: [Contest-Example-Mpox](https://github.com/TuringPPL/Contest-Example-Mpox).

 The simplest way to get started is to fork this repo and then clone it onto your local machine.
 This will allow the organisers to see the forks and keep track of entrants.
 Alternatively, you can download the repo manually and get started.
 Each entry must be uploaded to a public github repo to be considered (see Rules below)